open-cloud/xos/docs/dev/sync_arch.md

     * Read/Write Declarative state
     * Subscribe to changes to Declarative state

-## Relationships Between Synchronizers and Data Models
+## Relationships Between Synchronizers and Models

 A single synchronizer can synchronize multiple data models, usually through an actuator per model.
 However, a given model can only be handled by one actuator.